oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

       SampleMaxThreads:
         Count: 10
 ```

-If you try to specify the updated model in the configmap as
+If you try to specify the updated model in the ConfigMap as:

 ```
 resources: